-Alcohol robs people of deep sleep and keeps them in the lighter stages of sleep.
+Commonly used habit-forming beverages rob people of deep sleep and keep them in the lighter stages of sleep.
 Avoid all of these things at least 6 to 8 hours before sleeping if you want a good night’s sleep.
-Also, try to avoid eating any kind of large meal within two hours of bedtime.
+Also, try to avoid eating any large meal within two hours of bedtime.

 3. Darken your bedroom — completely

 Recent research has shown that a dark bedroom helps us to sleep better and completely every night.
 Studies have found that even small things – like the brightness of your watch or the LED of any other device in your bedroom, can reduce the overall quality of sleep.

 4. Decrease blue light your Smartphone at night